What Is Your Hormonal vs Biological Age?

 Injectable Testosterone

 Injectable testosterone is one of the most common and effective forms of TRT.
-With this method, a doctor injects testosterone directly into the muscle, typically in the gluteal or thigh area, every 1–2 weeks, depending on the formulation.
+With this method, medical personnel can administer testosterone in the clinic, or the patient can self-administer it at home, delivering testosterone directly into the muscle, typically in the gluteal or thigh area, every 1–2 weeks, depending on the formulation.

 Testosterone Cypionate, Enanthate, and Propionate